patsully97/Case-Study---Lariat-Rent-a-Car/README.md

 Both strategies are visible from the "Dashboard" worksheet, and each strategy's impact on revenue, cost, and profit can be viewed by pressing the buttons on the interactive filter.

-*Strategy 2 assumes that the cost of building new facilities will be negigible in the long term.
+*Strategy 2 assumes that the cost of building new facilities will be negligible in the long term.